bloominstituteoftechnology/web-sprint-challenge-advanced-web-applications/README.md

 * [ ] Build in functionality that would allow an error to be displayed in the provided p tag if either the username or password is incorrect.
 * [ ] Construct an http request that retrieves an auth token from the server when the username `Lambda` and the password `School` is passed into the request.
 * [ ] Save the token to localStorage.
-* [ ] Build a `axiosWithAuth` module within the helpers folder to create an instance of axios with the authentication header.
+* [x] Build a `axiosWithAuth` module within the helpers folder to create an instance of axios with the authentication header.
-* [ ] Build a `PrivateRoute` component within the components folder and use it to protect the route that renders the `BubblesPage` component.
+* [-] Build a `PrivateRoute` component within the components folder and use it to protect the route that renders the `BubblesPage` component.
 * [ ] In `App.js`, build the backend to the logout button.
 When pressed, send an http request to the logout endpoint and remove the authentication token from localStorage.

 #### Consuming the API